I

 Continue

-your positive flips until you reach your original design.
-All the
+your positive flips until you reach your original design and cuts.

 On